 According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, at least 382 people died in wrong-way crashes in 2014, and that number has remained relatively consistent over the years, even as the overall incidence of car crash deaths has declined in the last decade.
 Most wrong-way drivers are under the influence of alcohol.

-For more information about the signage that’s available to alert wrong-way drivers, contact Worksafe Traffic Control Industries about our traffic control devices in Vermont.
+For more information about the signage that’s available to alert wrong-way drivers, call Worksafe Traffic Control Industries about our traffic control devices in Vermont, or contact us online.